Aleksey Suvorin: Suvorin Theatre

 Suvorin Theatre, now Bolshoi Drama Theatre.

 Ever since the 1860s, Suvorin had been interested in theatre and regularly published theatrical criticism.
 He befriended Anton Chekhov, when the latter was an aspiring journalist and became one of his few intimates.
 Their extensive correspondence is captivating reading.
 It illustrates the evolution of Chekhov's views on all aspects of Russia's life over the years.
 It has been noted that Chekhov was so blinded by his affection towards Suvorin that he wrote a one-act sequel to his anti-Semitic play.

 By the second half of the 1890s, when Chekhov finally distanced himself from Suvorin, the latter had plunged headlong into theatre.
 With secure financial backing, he launched his own stage company in 1895.
 His powerful connections allowed him to get the censorship lifted on Leo Tolstoy's The Power of Darkness, which was premiered at his theatre.
-Before long, Suvorin's predilection for controversial pieces made his theatre unpopular with liberal elites.
+Before long, Suvorin's predilection for controversial pieces made his theatre unpopular with the upper classes.
 At the opening night of The Sons of Israel (1900), "the actors were pelted with apples, galoshes, and other missiles".

 The reputation of Suvorin's theatre was so negative that after completing The Cherry Orchard, Chekhov wrote to his wife that he would not give the play to Suvorin even if he offered him 100,000 rubles and that he despised Suvorin's establishment.
 Despite the negative publicity, the company survived its founder and continued to operate profitably until the October Revolution, under the name Maly Imperial Theatre (Малый Императорский Театр).
 In retrospect, it appears to have been "the most important private theatre in St. Petersburg".

 Since 1920, the building of the theatre, at 65 Fontanka Embankment, became the home of Bolshoi Drama Theatre (now known as Tovstonogov Drama Theatre).